ARMmbed/icetea/first_time_use_guide.md

 See [tc_api.md](doc/tc_api.md) for more information.

 ## Developing your own cliapp
-IcedTea was originally designed with the assumption that the tested application contains a command line interface.
-IcedTea comes with simple cliapp examples for both mbed OS 3 and 5.
+Icetea was originally designed with the assumption that the tested application contains a command line interface.
+Icetea comes with simple cliapp examples for both mbed OS 3 and 5.
 This document also contains some guidelines and snippets for developing your own cliapps.

 ### What is a cliapp?
 Any application based on the command line interface can be a valid test application.
-There are some basic requirements that IcedTea expects from a cliapp, such as a set of basic commands.
+There are some basic requirements that Icetea expects from a cliapp, such as a set of basic commands.
 These requirements are:
 * Each tx/rx line must be terminated by <cr><lf> or at least <lf>.
 * Following commands: